 Wear your Fitbit wrist-worn product as instructed.
 NOTE: The Fitbit ECG app can only be used on compatible Fitbit wrist-worn products that have been paired to your account.
-For more information on Fitbit wrist-worn products compatible with the Fitbit ECG app, see help.fitbit.com.
+For more information on Fitbit wrist-worn products compatible with the Fitbit ECG app, see What is the Fitbit ECG app?
+Third party accessories have not been validated with the Fitbit ECG app and should not be used.
+For more information on how to wear Google wrist-worn products and accessories, see How to wear Pixel Watch and adjust band size.
+For Fitbit wrist-worn products and accessories, see How do I wear my Fitbit device?

 For security purposes, it's recommended that you maintain control and possession of your compatible consumer wrist-worn product and mobile devices to prevent unauthorized access to your health data.
 Refer to the manufacturer's instructions for your mobile device to enable passcode functionality to deter unauthorized access.
 Additionally, secure your Fitbit account with a strong password.
-For more information, see help.fitbit.com.
+For more information, see How do I change or reset my Fitbit password?
 If available on your consumer wrist-worn product, we recommend that you enable device lock.
-For more information, see help.fitbit.com.
+For more information, see How do I use the device lock on my Fitbit device?

 If you feel like this product is in violation of any laws, or is threatening to an individual, please report it to the manufacturer and your local health authority.
+This is a notice to the user and/or patient that any serious incident that has occurred in relation to the device should be reported to the manufacturer and the competent authority of the Member State in which the user and/or patient is established.